mcrosson/keyboard/keyboards/zmk-config/notes.md

 - Dotstar blue if pairing
 - Push and hold button to clear BT profile
 - Tap button to connect to default BT profile

+# VS Code Documentation

+- Command Pallet -> Run Task -> npm -> Shows list of npm build tasks for the docs
+- code @ the container command line will open a file directly within code on the main machine

 # Dyanmic Layer Actions